swennemans/building-your-own-reactjs/02-building_basic_vdom/08-adding_state.md

 # Adding state!

 Okido, now it's getting exciting.
 We're going to add `state`!
 Woop Woop.

 > In this section we're going to implement the option to update state.
 However, we will keep it extremely simple and with a lot of missing functionalities.
 The point is to give you an overal idea of how it *could* work.
 The goal of this series is to understand how React.js works.
-If we would fully implement state updates with corresponding patch/diff algorithms it would take too much time.
-You're probably here because you want to learn more about React.js and not see my code :smile:
+If we would fully implement state updates with corresponding patch/diff algorithms *here* it would take too much time.
+You're here because you want to learn more about React.js and not see my code :smile:

 The public API for updating state , as you probably know, is: `this.setState(partialNewState)`.
 Of course we could naively implement the `setState` function as: